Research Topics

 Biography

-S. Cenk Sahinalp received his B.Sc. in Electrical Engineering at Bilkent University, Ankara, Turkey and his Ph.D. in Computer Science from the University of Maryland, College Park.
-His Ph.D. thesis introduced the first work optimal parallel algorithm for suffix tree construction and the first linear time algorithm for pattern matching.
-After a brief postdoctoral fellowship at Bell Labs, Murray Hill, he has worked as a Computer Science professor, most recently at Indiana University, Bloomington.
+S. Cenk Sahinalp received his B.Sc. in Electrical Engineering from Bilkent University in Ankara, Turkey, and his Ph.D. in Computer Science from the University of Maryland, College Park.
+His doctoral research introduced the first work-optimal parallel algorithm for suffix tree construction and the first linear-time algorithm for approximate pattern matching.
+After completing a postdoctoral fellowship at Bell Labs, Murray Hill in 1997, he served as a computer science professor at several universities; he has been with the CDSL (Cancer Data Science Laboratory) since 2019.

-Sahinalp’s research has focused on combinatorial algorithms and data structures, primarily for strings/sequences, and their applications to biomolecular sequence analysis, especially in the context of cancer.
-In the past decade, his lab has developed several algorithmic methods for efficient and effective use of high-throughput sequencing data for better characterization of the structure, evolution and heterogeneity of cancer genomes.
-He has (co)trained more than two dozen Ph.D. students and postdocs - many of them now hold independent academic and research positions in the U.S., Canada and Europe.
-He is also actively engaged in the computational biology community, having organized RECOMB 2011 in Vancouver, BC, chairing the program committee of RECOMB 2017 in Hong Kong, and founding the RECOMB-Seq meeting series.
+Sahinalp’s research centers on principled algorithms and data structures for strings/sequences, trees, and graphs, with a particular emphasis on applications in molecular cancer biology.
+Over the past decade, his lab has developed multiple algorithmic methods for harnessing high-throughput sequencing data to characterize the structure, evolution, and heterogeneity of cancer genomes.
+He has (co)trained more than 30 Ph.D. students and postdocs who now hold leading positions in industry, research institutes, and academia across the U.S., Canada and Europe.

 Related Scientific Focus Areas